mustafa-kapadia1483/apsanatorium-tally-converter/README.md

 Simple tool to convert raw receipt, sales data to tally importable data for apsanatorium

+1. Make sure to have node installed, if not present download from [here](https://nodejs.org/en)
+2. Download this code as zip
+3. Extract the files once download is complete
+4. Double click on run.bat

+Deprecated
-Steps to use this tool
+Steps to use this tool using command prompt

 1. Make sure to have node installed, if not present download from [here](https://nodejs.org/en)
 2. Download this code as zip